Healthy Homes Assessment Titahi Bay

 What are unreasonable gaps or holes?

-If you are able to feel external air entering or the air is clear from a hole or gap that is, it’s most likely a gap or hole which needs sealing in any way.
-Cracks and gaps that are large should be fixed permanently.
-Gaps greater than 3mm that let air into or out of your home require to be sealed.
-For instance, if an open fireplace isn’t being used, it can create draughts.
-This must be sealed off.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as much as possible.
+If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it is likely a crack or crack that requirements sealing in some way.
+Cracks or gaps with large gaps must be fixed permanently.
+Gaps greater than 3mm that allow air to enter or exit from the house require seals.
+For example, if an open fireplace isn’t used it may cause draughts and should be sealed from.
+Property managers and landlords are accountable for ensuring that such draughts are squelched in the maximum extent possible.

-You don’t require to cover up gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow movement of the structure when the home warms and cools so that they can still be opened and closed rather than sticking.
-We will inspect the windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be required to allow for movement within the structure when the household gets warmer and cooler, so that they can still be shut and opened, rather than being stuck.
+We will test all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections